-It is recommended that the privacy notice be included as part of an induction pack, and/or featured on the staff notice board/intranet.
-They do not need to be issued on an annual basis as long as new staff and children are made aware of the notices and they are readily available electronically or in paper format.
+It is recommended that the privacy notice is made available to data subjects via the internet as well as handed out in paper form or placed on an accessible noticeboard.
+Privacy notices do not need to be issued on an annual basis as long as new children and parents / carers are made aware of the notices and they are readily available electronically or in paper format.